jfpoilpret/fast-arduino-lib/README.md

 Status
 ======

+First FastArduino official release [**v1.0**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.0) has just been published (22.02.2018)!

-It has been one year and a half since the project was started, it covers a lot already, but is not fully complete yet (see roadmap below for missing features); current features API is deemed stable and should not change in the future.
+The project covers a lot of features already, a few missing, less improtant, features will be released in future versions (see roadmap below); current features API is deemed stable and should not change in the future.

 What the project already has: